edda92/RESTful-Calculator-Angular-7-Spring-Boot-2/README.md

 Spring framework is an open source Java platform that provides comprehensive infrastructure support for developing robust Java applications very easily and very rapidly.

 ### Swagger UI
+Swagger UI is used to document and test the REST API from browser.
+The console can be accessed from this address (http://localhost:8080/swagger-ui.html)

 ### REST API